Skip to content

 Custom Nodes

-This example renders blockquote with the correct number of > prefixes.
+The example below renders blockquote with the correct number of > prefixes based on nesting depth.

 markdown